IBM Audio Response Units: IBM 7772

 The 7772 came with support for 2 I/O lines by default and these could be increased to 4, 6 or 8.
 The vocabulary was stored in a random access disk device in a digitally coded form.
-Several 1000 words in mulitiple languages could be stored and replayed using the vocoder technique.
+Several thousand words in multiple languages could be stored and replayed using the vocoder technique.
 By default the 7772 came with a 1000 word vocabulary in American English.
-IBM 7772 was developed by the IBM Lab in La Gaude, France and manufactured by IBM in Kingston New York.
+The IBM 7772 was developed by the IBM Lab in La Gaude, France and manufactured by IBM in Kingston New York.

-The exact announcement and withdrawal dates have not been located.
-It is mentioned in online documents as early as 1964 and is listed as withdrawn in the 1979 IBM Sales Manual.
+The 7772 is mentioned in online documents as early as 1964 and is listed as withdrawn in the 1979 IBM Sales Manual.
 It does not appear in any online copy of an IBM Manual after 1977.